• 2500 Bernard-Lefebvre Street, Laval, Quebec H7C 0A5, Canada

 In the forestry and wood industries, deflagrations are always a risk.
 The combustible nature of the dust generated by each phase of the processing makes compliance with the NFPA-664 standard paramount.
 Our experts know this standard in great detail and can therefore help you put safety devices in place for reducing the risks and consequences of an accident.
 Therefore, if a deflagration were to occur, the control mechanisms in place would protect your facility and your workforce.

 Arranging and designing a dust collection system for the woodworking industry has its share of challenges.
 A cyclone dust collector, for example, can be used to filter particles before they are directed to the main system.
 It is also usually recommended that a dust collection system be used with cartridge or baghouse filters.
-In other cases, shaker collector is also possible; this is true especially for many workshops in technical or vocational schools.
+In other cases, a shaker collector is also possible; this is true, especially for many workshops in technical or vocational schools.

 In our view, the best dust collector is the one that perfectly meets your needs and enables you to save money.
 Our experts can suggest some sustainable options for you that are well thought out to minimize production shutdowns, repairs, and energy consumption.
 Here’s an overview of what we can offer you: